waveform80/picamera/docs/recipes2.rst

     The :attr:`~picamera.PiCamera.raw_format` attribute is now deprecated, as is the ``'raw'`` format specification for the :meth:`~picamera.PiCamera.capture` method.
-Simply use the ``'yuv'`` format instead, as shown in the code above.
+Simply use the ``'rgb'`` format instead, as shown in the code above.

 .. warning::

-    You may find RGB captures rather slow.
+    You may find `RGB`_ captures rather slow.
 If this is the case, please try the ``'rgba'`` format instead.
-The reason for this is that GPU component that picamera uses to perform RGB conversion doesn't support RGB output, only RGBA.
+The reason for this is that GPU component that picamera uses to perform RGB conversion doesn't support RGB output, only `RGBA`_.
 As a result, RGBA data can be written directly, but picamera has to spend time stripping out the (unused) alpha byte from RGBA if RGB format is requested.
 A similar situation exists for the BGR and BGRA formats.

 .. _rapid_capture: